 Notable firsts in the Hutt Valley’s history

-Lower Hutt has celebrated a number of firsts in our history, and has become notable for a number of reasons, including:
+Lower Hutt has celebrated a number of firsts in its history, and is notable for a number of reasons:

-- Petone was the site of the first formalised settlement of the New Zealand Company in 1840.
-We now celebrate Wellington Anniversary Day on 22 January every year – the date of the arrival of the first immigrant ship, the Aurora
+- Petone was the site of the first formal settlement of the New Zealand Company in 1840.
+We celebrate Wellington Anniversary Day on 22 January every year – the date of the arrival of the first immigrant ship, the Aurora

-- The Patrick Street Worker’s Settlement in Petone saw the first national example of cheap quality housing for New Zealand working families, with the first house completed in 1906
+- The Patrick Street Worker’s Settlement in Petone was the first national example of cheap quality housing for New Zealand working families.
+The first house was completed in 1906

 - In the post-war period, Lower Hutt was at the forefront of Modern Movement architecture in New Zealand